-As soon as you get on the boat the first thing you should do is get some food to eat.
+As soon as you get on the ship, the first thing you should do is get something to eat.
 After all, you already paid for it, and since you can’t go to your room right away it’s a great time to stuff your face with some of the best food on the planet.
 Don’t make the mistake of eating before you get on the cruise ship because you will just be wasting your money.
-If you are getting thirsty while waiting in line they usually have some water and lemonade before you even get on the boat.
+If you are getting thirsty while waiting in line they usually have some water and lemonade before you even get on the ship.

 10. Avoid the Rush Hour for Tendering

-When ship’s tender to an island there is usually a mad rush during the late morning hours.
+When ships tender to an island there is usually a mad rush during the late morning hours.
 A tender is simply a boat that takes you from the ship to the island because the ports are not able to accommodate such large ships.
-If you want to beat the rush go during the very first tendering which can be as early as 7am or 8am.
+If you want to beat the rush, go during the very first tendering which can be as early as 7am or 8am.
 The lines will be MUCH shorter so you can spend more time having fun on the island.
-If you wait until 9am or 10am you will be waiting instead of enjoying your vacation.
+If you wait until 9:00 a.m. or 10 a.m. you will be waiting instead of enjoying your vacation.